jamesrharwood/srqr/items/data_analysis.md

 * describe your processes in sufficient detail so readers can judge the extent to which your processes align with the guiding approach.
 * If you modified or deviated from the guiding approach, explain and justify these modifications.

-Specify the unit of analysis.^[In qualitative research, the unit of analysis is not necessarily the same as the unit of sampling (e.g., individual participants or events).
-Instead, some approaches use specific events as the unit of analysis, such as mentions of a particular topic or experience, or observations of a particular behavior or phenomenon, while others use groups rather than individual group participants.
-This specification has implications for how the data are organized and analyzed as well as the inferences drawn from the data.]
+Specify the unit of analysis (see [below](#units-of-analysis)).

-Explain the rationale underlying different decisions made throughout the data analysis process to provide as much transparency as possible.^[In some approaches researchers use memoing or bracketing to make their reflections, interpretations, and links among passages explicit and more transparent to others.]
+Explain the rationale underlying different decisions made throughout the data analysis process to provide as much transparency as possible (see [note](#memoing) on memoing).

 If observations that contrast or deviate from identified concepts or themes were important to your analysis, describe how these discrepancies were handled during the analysis.